KoriKosmos/ioq3-sgx-FYP/diary.md

 # Project Diary

+## 2025-03-15
+**Task**:This week was a difficult and frustrating attempt at integrating SGX with ioquake3.
+I had initially set out to simulate a pipeline where damage data (damage, armor, knockback) is "encrypted", passed via an intermediary (IoQ3IntegrationApp), "validated" inside an enclave, and then passed back to ioquake3.
+The goal was to fake encryption and IPC to bypass the hardware limitations (SGX running in Simulation Mode in Visual Studio, incompatible with MinGW).

+I wrote a new file, `sgx_simulated_ipc.c`, and updated `g_combat.c` to call into this simulation layer.
+The idea was to mirror the IPC pipeline: the game would prepare and send data, the app would forward it to the enclave, and the enclave would do basic damage validation.
+All encryption was to be simulated.

+Immediately, the build system began to fall apart.
+Even with trivial C code in the new file, `stdio.h` was reported missing by the compiler.
+Compilation failed due to improper inclusion in the Makefile.
+Worse, ioquake3's build system is extremely brittle—missing a newline at the end of a source file caused the entire `make` to fail.

+Despite correcting those errors, the fundamental problem remains: there is no robust, simple way to simulate an IPC-based pipeline from within ioquake3.
+It is extremely difficult to add external communication logic to this engine, especially with MinGW and in the context of SGX simulation (which must run in MSVC and Visual Studio).
+The engine was never designed for this kind of modular interaction, and every effort to simulate SGX ends in compiler errors, undefined behaviors, or hours of fixing makefile quirks.
+I even reached out the ioquake3 community to find help, and was met with with little to no help, though not for their lack of trying.

+**Problems Encountered**:
+- Makefile extremely fragile and unintuitive to modify.
+- `sgx_simulated_ipc.c` fails to compile due to missing standard includes.
+- No practical way to do IPC (named pipes, sockets, etc.) from ioquake3 on Windows using MinGW.
+- Simulation mode SGX requires Visual Studio/MSVC, but ioquake3 builds through MinGW.
+- Debugging errors from the build system is time-consuming and not always deterministic.

+**Reflection**:
+The idea of shoehorning SGX—especially via IPC—into ioquake3 has proven to be a logistical nightmare.
+Every attempt is met with resistance from the engine, build system, or compiler toolchain.
+The time spent trying to make this old engine bend to my modern use case has reached diminishing returns. ioquake3, while conceptually sound as a use case, is simply not a viable platform for SGX-based prototyping without rewriting major parts of the engine.

+This effort has reinforced the reality that sometimes, it’s better to pivot than persist.

+**Next Steps**:
+I am shelving the ioquake3 integration and pivoting to building a simpler, self-contained game.
+Likely a console-based C/C++ game, where I control the entire architecture.
+This will let me simulate or implement SGX logic with far less overhead, and I can properly build out the enclave interaction as originally envisioned without fighting legacy code and toolchain limitations.

+---

 ## 2025-03-09
 **Task**: Investigated why modifications in the game code (G_Damage) were not reflected in-game
 - Made extensive modifications to G_Damage in g_combat.c to force all damage through an SGX-based validation routine.